 - Click OK.
 On the Sharing menu, check the box next to Internet Sharing.
 You will see a prompt asking you to turn on Internet sharing.
 Click Start.
 When Internet Sharing has been activated, a green light will appear next to the text: Internet Sharing: On

 - In your menu bar, you will now see two new icons.
 The first icon shows your VPN connection status.
 The other new icon shows your Internet Sharing status.

 - Open the VPN app and connect!

 If you select the wifi icon by clicking on it, you will see that it is no longer searching for available wifi signals.
 Instead, it tells you that wifi internet sharing is on, the name of the wifi signal that the Mac is broadcasting, in this example “Virtual VPN Router” is our SSID and the wifi channel that the signal is utilizing.
-You connect your devices to this wifi router the same way as you would to any other wifi, using the SSID and password that you put into the wifi settings screen above.
+You connect your multiple devices to this wifi router the same way as you would to any other wifi, using the SSID and password that you put into the wifi settings screen above.

 Method #4: Connect Fire TV to a VPN-enabled physical wifi router

 Unfortunately, we can’t give you step-by-step instructions on how to set up a VPN on your home wifi router.
 Wifi routers come with a wide range of firmware, not all of which support VPNs, and those that do vary in their configuration processes.

 First, you need to find out if your router even supports VPN connections.
 You can check the bottom or back of your router for its local IP address and default login info, or you can use Google to find the credentials associated with your particular model.
 Usually, you can type either 192.168.0.1 or 192.168.1.1 into your browser’s URL bar, and the most common username and password are both “admin”.